What Environmental Factors Affect Kinetic Energy And Diffusion

 Gas Phase Considerations

 In gases, pressure primarily affects the density of particles.
-Now, higher pressure compresses the gas, increasing the number of collisions per unit time.
-While collisions do not change the average kinetic energy (temperature remains constant), they can influence the effective diffusion rate Small thing, real impact..
+On the flip side, higher pressure compresses the gas, increasing the number of collisions per unit time.
+While collisions do not change the average kinetic energy (temperature remains constant), they can influence the effective diffusion rate Simple, but easy to overlook..

 The diffusion coefficient for gases is inversely proportional to pressure ( P ):